RRZE-HPC/likwid/doc/applications/likwid-perfctr.md

 <BR>

 <H2>Fortran Code</H2>
 Besides the Marker API for C/C++ programms, LIKWID offers to build a Fortran module to access the Marker API functions from Fortran.
 Only the Marker API calls are exported, not the whole API.
 In <CODE>config.mk</CODE> the variable <CODE>FORTRAN_INTERFACE</CODE> must be set to true.
-LIKWID's default is to use the Intel Fortran compiler to build the interface but it can be modified to use GCC's Fortran compiler in <CODE>make/include_&lt;COMPILER&gt;</CODE>.
+LIKWID's default is to use the Intel Fortran compiler to build the interface but it can be modified to use GCC's Fortran compiler in <CODE>make/include_&lt;COMPILER&gt;</CODE>.<BR>
+The LIKWID package contains an example code: see \ref F-markerAPI-code.

 */